Stanton St. John

-Stanton St. John is a village and civil parish in Oxfordshire about 4.5 mi northeast of the centre of Oxford.
+Stanton St John is a village and civil parish in Oxfordshire, England, about 4.5 mi northeast of the centre of Oxford.
 The village is 330 ft above sea level on the eastern brow of a group of hills northeast of Oxford, in a slight saddle between two of the hills.

 Archaeology

 The course of the former Roman road that linked Dorchester on Thames with Alchester passes through the western part of the parish.
 In 1953 excavations up to 300 yard east of the parish church found evidence of Roman occupation.

 Manor

-The Domesday Book records that in 1086 William the Conqueror's half-brother Odo, Bishop of Bayeux held the manor of Stanton St. John and Ilbert de Lacy was his principal tenant.
+The Domesday Book records that in 1086 William the Conqueror's half-brother Odo, Bishop of Bayeux held the manor of Stanton St John and Ilbert de Lacy was his principal tenant.
 De Lacy also held the manor in the adjacent parish of Forest Hill, but in about 1100 de Lacy's son forfeited both manors.
 After 1526 the manor of the village was granted to New College, Oxford.